FelixOnline/v2/content/articles/2015-12-11-pigs-head-found-in-australian-university-mosques-bathroom.md

 The University’s guild, an organisation equivalent to our student union, condemned the act, calling it “damaging and offensive” and “designed only to incite religious and racial hatred” on their Facebook page.
 Garnering over a thousand likes, commenters on the guild’s post pointed out that footpaths through this part of the university are fully accessible by the public, and that it may not necessarily have been the action of a student.

-The leader of Western Australia’s Muslim Youth group, Shameema Kolia, described the difficulty of being a Muslim after Islamist\-motivated terror attacks, saying: “We’re grieving for the loss of human life, but before you can even get through and process that, you’re already expected to condemn what happened, answer for the actions of people you have no idea about.”
+The leader of Western Australia’s Muslim Youth group, Shameema Kolia, described the difficulty of being a Muslim after Islamist-motivated terror attacks, saying: “We’re grieving for the loss of human life, but before you can even get through and process that, you’re already expected to condemn what happened, answer for the actions of people you have no idea about.”

 After the mass shooting in San Bernardino last Wednesday, where fourteen people were killed, there were fears of revenge attacks on the Muslim community.